Pages

 “Some want to turn the clock back, harkening back to some golden age of nostalgia, when women, children, the lower class, parishioners, and people of other races and creeds knew their place; not back to the 1950s, but further back: to Dickensian times and to (corporate) feudal fiefdom.
 They want to wind the clock back to a time before the hard-won battles for civil rights, social reforms, and worker representation.
 A time long, long before the ‘woke virus’, ‘illegal immigrants’, and gender identity, when life was more conservative and white lives mattered; though with a new, fundamentalist, Christian nationalist (or Islamist, or ultra-Zionist, or even atheist) and isolationist twist.
 And some will go to any lengths – and I do mean any desperate, violent, draconian lengths – to bring this vile and unholy vision about.”

-~ Preface to Beyond a Shadow of a Doubt, a story of resistance:
+~ Preface to Beyond a Shadow of a Doubt, a story of resistance.

 Available at The Internet Archive's library;